Do you want to learn how to start a blog?

 Confirm that you have read the Terms and Conditions – Click PAY NOW!

-Now that You Have Your Hosting – It’s Time for the Next Step
+Now that You Have Your blog hosting account – It’s Time for the Next Step

 Creating Your Blog – Installing WordPress